This post includes affiliate links.

-First, you will need to determine which hat size you will be making.
+First, you will need to determine which right size you will be making for your hat.
 You will first make the ribbing.
 For that, you will need to reference the head circumference and subtract about 1 inch since the Fable Fur yarn is stretchy.
 Next, turn the rectangle ribbing piece into a circle and add the Moss Stitch for the upper hat part until you reach the hat height measurement for the head size of the person you’re making the hat for.
-Then you will start decreasing and finally add the Pom Pom at the end.
+Then you will start decreasing and finally add the Pompom at the end.

 Ribbing of the Santa Hat

 Start with the Fable Fur yarn, Chain 5 using the 9.0mm hook

 R1: start from the 2nd ch from the hook, 1 sc in each st, turn

 R2: 1 sc in each st, turn

 Repeat row 2 until you reach 1 inch less of what the reference table shows for “head circumference”.

 Then fold the long rectangle in half and slip stitch the first and last row together.
 Fasten off and weave in your ends.